Colleen Smart: 1997–2013

 Colleen makes a brief one-episode return in 1997, babysitting Rachel McGregor (Kelly Glaister).
 She also encourages Selina Roberts (Tempany Deckert) to contact her mother, Dawn (Kim Deacon).
 Colleen is not seen for another two years but is referred to as still living in the caravan park in Lance's old mobile home.
 She helps Marilyn and Donald out whilst they are in America with their ill child Byron.
 Justine Welles (Bree Desborough) helps Colleen team up with the locals to stop the Caravan park from being redeveloped.
 Colleen gets a job at the Diner where she becomes good friends with Leah Poulos (Ada Nicodemou).
 She later helps Sally Fletcher (Kate Richie) as she exposes her fiancé Kieran Fletcher (Spencer McLaren) of his attempted affair with Gypsy Nash (Kimberley Cooper).
 Lance returns and Colleen is delighted, however she soon sets about making her dislike of his new wife Debbie (Kelly Butler) known.
 Les (now played by Rob Steele) returns and Colleen takes him in, they decide to renew their vows again after they grow close once more.
 However, when Colleen insists Les gets a job, he tries to avoid doing so.
 Les later steals Colleen's secret savings and leaves with caravan park guest Rhonda Davies (Lynda Stoner), breaking Colleen's heart once again.
 Colleen starts looking after granddaughter Maggie a lot, but when Debbie finds out, she tries to stop Colleen seeing her altogether.
 Leah eventually talks her around and they become friends.

 Colleen causes a chip-pan fire at the Diner, she throws water over it and burns the Diner down.
 Leah takes the blame for Colleen.
 Eventually the guilt becomes too much and she tries to confess to Ailsa Stewart (Judy Nunn), but Leah prevents her.
 Ailsa later tells Colleen she knew it was her fault all along, before she dies.
-Colleen later reveals she had a child out of wedlock and gave it up for adoption.
+Colleen later reveals she had a daughter out of wedlock when she was 15 and gave her up for adoption.
 Max Sutherland (Sebastian Elmaloglou) later uses Colleen's bank account to store money in from his book proceeds.
 Colleen has legal action taken against her over the books copyright status, she covers for Max.
-Her daughter, Maureen turns up and she thinks she just wants to cash in on her newfound fame.
+Her daughter, Maureen Evans (Cahill) turns up and Colleen initially thinks she just wants to cash in on her newfound fame.
 She soon realises Maureen is genuine and they become close, but decides after some time it would be better to keep in touch from a distance and Maureen leaves.
 Josh West (Daniel Collopy) tries to get rid of her mobile home, so she leaves town but later returns.